simona-singh/watercolour-app/README.md

  - `python ./main.py`

 # Troubleshooting installation
-## Install scipi from whl:
+## Install SciPi from whl:
- If when installing requirements Scipy fails to install, you may need to install Scipy from a whl file, using the folowing instructions:
+ When installing requirements, should SciPy fail to install, you may need to install SciPy from a whl file, using the folowing instructions:
  - Go to https://www.lfd.uci.edu/~gohlke/pythonlibs/
  - Find Scipi
  - Find scipy‑1.5.4‑cp39‑cp39‑win_amd64.whl and download